bostondiditeam/MV3D/src/lidar_data_preprocess/README.md

 # Description

 This is lidar point cloud data preprocessing for MV3D.

 The delay between successive LiDAR frames is currently set as 1 second (1000ms) in a global variable named "delay".
 This can be altered to slow down or speed up the data playback.

+The Kiti dataset import prototype is based on s-nepal 's work on https://github.com/bostondiditeam/kitti/tree/master/kitti_velodyne_reader

 ## Requirements: